Master's Hammer: History

-Musical style
+Musical style and influences

+Master's Hammer incorporate symphonic elements into their music.
 Kerrang! magazine described the band's style as "fusing thrash with classical themes", and Jilemnický okultista was called "an operetta in three acts".
+The band was initially influenced by early extreme metal bands like Venom, Mercyful Fate, and Hellhammer.

 When asked about Ritual, Fenriz, the drummer of Norwegian black metal band Darkthrone, joked that the album "is actually the first Norwegian black metal album, even though they are from Czechoslovakia".
+The sound on the album has drawn comparisons to Mayhem, Emperor, and Darkthrone.

 On 1995's Šlágry, the band "virtually abandoned the operatic black metal of previous releases in favor of modernist electronic music" and "shares publishing credits with Carl Czerny, Otto Katz, and Giuseppe Verdi, mixing bits of metal, folk, and musique concrète into a style based on the classical avant-garde".
 14 years later, Master's Hammer returned to their previous black metal style on Mantras.